Aspergillus flavus

-Hosts
+Plant parasitism

 Aspergillus flavus is found globally as a saprophyte in soils and causes disease on many important agriculture crops.
 Common hosts of the pathogen are cereal grains, legumes, and tree nuts.
 Specifically, A. flavus infection causes ear rot in corn and yellow mold in peanuts either before or after harvest.

+Aspergillus flavus overwinters in the soil and appears as propagules on decaying matter, either as mycelia or sclerotia.
+Sclerotia germinate to produce additional hyphae and asexual spores called conidia.
+These conidia are dispersed by wind and insects, such as stink bugs or Lygus bugs.
+A. flavus growth on leaves is promoted by damage due to leaf-feeding insects.

 Infection can be present in the field, preharvest, postharvest, during storage, and during transit.
 It is common for the pathogen to originate while host crops are still in the field.
 However, symptoms and signs of the pathogen are often unseen.
 A. flavus has the potential to infect seedlings by sporulation on injured seeds.

 In grains, the pathogen can invade seed embryos and cause infection, which decreases germination and can lead to infected seeds planted in the field.
-The pathogen can also discolor embryos, damage seedlings, and kill seedlings, which reduces grade and price of the grains.
+In corn, spores enter through the silks and thus infect the kernel.
+The pathogen can discolor embryos, damage seedlings, and kill seedlings, which reduces grade and price of the grains.
 The incidence of A. flavus infection increases in the presence of insects and any type of stress on the host in the field as a result of damage.
 Stresses include stalk rot, drought, severe leaf damage, and/or less than ideal storage conditions.